| Title: | Extra Appenders for 'lgr' |

 which can be relatively slow.
 To improve performance it is possible to tell

-), whenever a LogEvent with a level of fatal
+(buffer_size), whenever a LogEvent with a level of fatal or error is

 table does not exist it is created either when the Appender is first